-Following the controversy surrounding Chelsea’s 3-2 home defeat against Manchester United, Juan Mata has admitted he did not hear Mark Clattenburg say anything, with the referee currently being investigated for allegedly using an 'inappropriate' racial term against John Obi Mikel.
+Juan Mata has insisted he did not hear Mark Clattenburg say anything during Chelsea’s 3-2 home defeat to Manchester United, as the referee continues to be investigated for allegedly using an 'inappropriate' racial term against John Obi Mikel.

-Originally Chelsea issued two complaints against Clattenburg, one for inappropriate comments made against Mikel and a second for something believed to have been said to Mata himself, only for the latter to be withdrawn.
+Originally the Blues issued two complaints against the match official, one for inappropriate comments made against the Nigerian midfielder and a second for something believed to have been said to the Spaniard himself, only for the latter to be withdrawn.

-Mata has now admitted that he did not hear the 37-year-old official say anything at all, but reminded people that the matter is being handled by the club and The FA.
+Mata has now admitted that he did not hear Clattenburg mutter anything at all, but reminded people that the matter is being handled by the club and the English FA.

 Speaking to AS, Mata said: “I didn't hear anything, but it's an issue that Chelsea and even the FA are already considering.
 I repeat that I didn't hear anything though."

 The Real Madrid youth product also spoke about the financial plight of his former club Valencia, the issue that saw him end up in England, but had he and other players affected, such as David Villa and David Silva had their own way, they would not have left Los Che.